tapis-project/documentation/source/specialized-services/etl/user-guide/section1-etlsystems.rst

 .. _etl_manifests_configuration:

-1.2.2 Manifests Configuration
+1.2.2 Manifests System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Manfests Configuration is a set of properties of an ETL System definition that informs Tapis ETL where
+The Manfests System is a is a collection of properties that define where
-manifests for a given system are located as well as how to generate manifests on the user's behalf for a given ETL System
+manifests for a given system are located as well as how to generate manifests.
-Below is an example of the Manifests Configuration of a Remote Inbox ETL System (Data Configuration ignored to simplify the schema)
+Below is an example of the Manifests System of a Remote Inbox ETL System Configuration (Data System ignored to simplify the schema)

 .. include:: /specialized-services/etl/includes/schemas/manifests-config.json.rst